Good Sad Happy Bad: Good Sad Happy Bad

 In March 2016, the band announced on social media that they were changing their name to Good Sad Happy Bad.
 The band then expanded to a four-piece, adding multi-instrumentalist and producer CJ Calderwood and Raisa Khan becoming the band's lead vocalist.

 In September 2020, the band announced their return with a new single, "Shades".
 The track served as the title track to Shades, the band's fourth studio album and first under the name Good Sad Happy Bad.
 It was released on October 16, 2020, via Textile Records.
+Their fifth album, All Kinds of Days, was released on November 8, 2024.
+The album was created through instrumental improvisations which vocals were then added to.
+All four members of the band sing on the album.